Southern Australia Tour Plus • View Itinerary

 |

-Naracoorte – Kangaroo Island
+Naracoorte to Kangaroo Island

 Aurora Ozone Hotel, Executive Rooms

-Breakfast, Dinner with wine
+Breakfast, Dinner with Wine

 Day 11